|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the great things about meatloaf is its amazing versatility.
-It's easy to "hide" grated carrots or other vegetables in the meat mixture or sprinkle in some cheese when you add the ketchup topping.
-Serve the meatloaf muffins along with chips or fries—for extra fun, put them in small buns for meatloaf sliders.
+It's easy to "hide" grated carrots or other vegetables in the meat mixture, add a bit of cheese with the ketchup topping, or turn them into meatloaf sliders.
+Serve the meatloaf muffins along with chips, fries, or mashed potatoes and a vegetable.
 The muffins freeze well, too, so it's a fantastic recipe for meal prep menus.

 1 tablespoon extra-virgin olive oil